 35.3.16.2.1 Genera

-A multi-radio non-AP MLD shall announce each pair of links formed by links that requested a ML setup as STR or NSTR in a transmitted (Re)Association Request frame, by setting the corresponding bit in the NSTR Indication Bitmap subfield of the Basic Multi-Link element to 0 or 1, respectively (see 9.4.2.312.2 (Basic Multi-Link element)).A MLD shall be capable of simultaneously transmitting or receiving frames via affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.
+A multi-radio non-AP MLD shall announce each pair of links formed by links that requested an ML setup(#19829) as STR or NSTR in a transmitted (Re)Association Request frame, by setting the corresponding bit in the NSTR Indication Bitmap subfield of the Basic Multi-Link element to 0 or 1, respectively (see 9.4.2.312.2 (Basic Multi-Link element)).

+An(#19829) MLD shall be capable of simultaneously transmitting or receiving frames via affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.

 TGbe editor: Change Clause 35.3.24.2 as follows (track change on):